justinmo0225/crypto-pipeline/readme.md

 - CSV append logic is in [`storage.py`](storage.py).

 ## License & Contributing
-Simple personal project.
 Contributions and improvements welcome via edits to the repository.